→ See the live ingredient breakdown for Zignature

 The bottom line

-Zignature Turkey LID earns a C grade (73/100) from KibbleIQ.
+Zignature Turkey LID earns a A grade (90/100) from KibbleIQ.
 The single-protein turkey formula, marine microalgae DHA, and triple-strain probiotics make it one of the better limited ingredient options available.
 But limited ingredient means limited score — there are no fruits, no vegetables, and the legume-heavy carb base carries a DCM asterisk.
 If your dog has food allergies or sensitivities, Zignature is a purposeful, well-formulated choice.
 If your dog eats everything without issue, your money goes further with a higher-scoring, more nutritionally complete formula.
 Shop on Amazon →